microsoft/playwright/docs/src/test-reporter-api/class-testresult.md

 ## property: TestResult.error
 - type: <[void]|[TestError]>

-First error thrown during the test execution, if any.
+First error thrown during test execution, if any.
+This is a read-only property and is equal to the first element in [`property: TestResult.errors`].

 ## property: TestResult.errors
 - type: <[Array]<[TestError]>>